Sukanya Samriddhi Yojana Scheme

 Sample Application Form

 A sample Sukanya Samriddhi Yojana account opening form is attached below.
-Please refer to the concerned Post Office or Bank while opening of account.Sukanya Samriddhi Yojana Account Opening Form
+Please refer to the concerned Post Office or Bank at the time of opening of the account.Sukanya Samriddhi Yojana Account Opening Form

 The interest rate for Sukanya Samriddhi Yojana account is fixed by the Government of India each year as follows: